 The Old Vicarage is set in approx 1.5 acres of gardens which guests are welcome to wander around.
 A private patio is provided with:

 Table and chairs

 At the top of the garden is a further secluded patio area.
 It s also used for growing fruit and vegetables and keeping our chickens which guests are welcome to visit (fresh eggs are available every day).

 The Old Vicarage has a large driveway so parking is never an issue.
 A covered area is available for guests to store bikes, surfboards and kayaks.

 There is so much more to Cornwall than just fabulous scenery and beautiful beaches.
 The history of this county is rich and vivid, and never more so than when remnants of its past are stumbled upon during rambling walks through the countryside.

-Cornwall has been voted 'Favourite UK Holiday County or Region' at the British Travel Awards for the last two years and has been nominated again for the 2011 awards .
+Cornwall has been voted 'Favourite UK Holiday County or Region' at the British Travel Awards for a number of years.

 Godolphin Cross is a tranquil village situated in West Cornwall.

 The village is just 5 KM from the beaches of the South Coast and yet only 10 KM from the beaches of the North Coast.
-The village has immediate access to all the major attraction in the area but is a haven away to escape from it all at the end of the day.
+The village has easy access to all the major attractions in the area but is a haven away from it all at the end of the day.